CMPSC-301-Allegheny-College-Spring-2023/classDocs/README.md

 ### Schedule

-Below is a tentative schedule of covered topics and associated activities.
-The schedule is subject to change with the addition of guest appearances.
+Below is a schedule of covered topics as we cover them, along with their associated activities.

 Week # | Dates   | Topic | Reading|
 ---------------- | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------|